April 29, 2025

 As you get more comfortable editing, tools like Descript save your favorite settings as a template for future videos.

-5. Add smooth transitions and background effects
+5. Add smooth transitions and effects

 Transitions are a way of segueing from one clip to another.
 While some creators overlook transitions, they can make or break your video.
 Too many harsh transitions can be hard to follow; overly fancy transitions can distract viewers from the content you're presenting.

 Experiment with TikTok transitions to move viewers from one scene to another smoothly.
 For example, you could use a "fade" transition to move from an outdoor to an indoor scene in a trending reel.
-Or, if you’re teaching people how to apply their makeup in a step-by-step tutorial, use a visual effect to zoom into the eye when applying mascara.
+Or, if you're teaching people how to apply their makeup in a step-by-step tutorial, use a visual effect to zoom into the eye when applying mascara.
+To cut out parts of a TikTok video smoothly, use transition effects to mask the edit points.

-6. Keep color correction and grading in mind
+6. Apply color correction and grading

 Colors play a major role in setting the mood of your video.
 Make sure they're consistent and true to life.